vintasoftware/django-ai-assistant/CONTRIBUTING.md

 The tests use `pytest-vcr` to record and replay HTTP requests to AI models.

-If you're implementing a new test that needs to call a real AI model, you need to set the `OPENAI_API_KEY` environment variable on root `.env` file.
+If you're implementing a new test that needs to call a real AI model, you need to set the `OPENAI_API_KEY` environment variable with a real API key in the `.env.tests` file.

 Then, you will run the tests in record mode:

 ```bash